-Lastly, even though I only bought this series last year, Anne Crosby Gaudet’s PDF download Chord Town Christmas will no doubt become a staple.
+Lastly, even though I only bought this series last year, Anne Crosby Gaudet’s PDF download Chord Town Christmas will undoubtedly become a staple.

 Melody Bober’s Christmas Memories

-There are 3 books in the series and then 3 books in the “Popular Christmas Memories” series ranging from Early Intermediate to Late Intermediate.
+There are three books in the series and then three books in the “Popular Christmas Memories” series ranging from Early Intermediate to Late Intermediate.

 - Christmas Memories Book 1